 Postpartum vaginal odor is common.
 As your uterus returns to its pre-pregnancy state, it releases blood, mucus and other debris related to pregnancy called lochia.
 Lochia has a stale, metallic musty odor similar to period blood.

 Care and Treatment

 How is abnormal vaginal odor diagnosed?

-In order to determine which type of bacteria may be causing your vaginitis, your doctor will take a sample of your discharge.
+To determine what’s causing your vaginitis, a healthcare provider will take a sample of your discharge.
 The most common cause of abnormal vaginal odor is high levels of Gardnerella vaginalis bacteria, which cause the fishy smell associated with BV.
 As part of the diagnosis, your provider may also:

 How is vaginal odor treated?

 Abnormal vaginal odor goes away without treatment at least a third of the time.
-If it does not resolve on its own, your healthcare provider will prescribe antibiotics to treat the underlying condition and get rid of the vaginal odor.
-These can be taken in a pill or cream form.
+If the smell doesn’t improve on its own, your healthcare provider will prescribe antibiotics to treat the underlying condition and get rid of the vaginal odor.
+These can be taken in pill or cream form.

 When to Call the Doctor